-Divorce is stressful, and people often grieve over the loss of their former relationship.
+Divorce is stressful, and people often grieve over the painful feelings of loss of their former relationship.
 The feeling eases with time and most divorced couples go on to lead happy lives.
 Divorce can be the most challenging and stressful experience you’ll ever endure.
 You have to adjust which probably impacts your finances and perhaps even changes your housing situation.

 In this article, we will discuss the following ten steps for coping with divorce.
 This will allow you to move forward instead of feeling sad and stuck living in the past.
 You’re going to be able to get through this phase and feel better.

 The first step you should take is to take time to acknowledge your feelings.
 If you’re recently gotten separated, then things might be too fresh to think about grief process and moving on.
 Most people don’t know how to deal with negative feelings in these situations and start to feel better in a few days once you’ve thought things through in all likelihood.